-- Being a sensitive, caring and happy school. - Providing a stimulating, safe and structured learning environment. - Employing good or outstanding teachers and support staff. - Encouraging every pupil to have a positive self-image and to respect others. - Equipping pupils with the skills, knowledge and understanding to stay safe and healthy and to achieve to the best of their ability. - Providing extra pastoral care where needed. - Encouraging positive attitudes to their learning and personal development. - Expecting high standards of behaviour and reconciliation. - All incidents of poor behaviour including bullying will be treated through this policy.
-See Appendix B for our definition of bullying. - Deal with situations quickly, whenever possible, to reduce disruption to learning and avoiding any member of our school community going home with a possible threat of censure still "hanging over his/her head". - Fostering a positive partnership between home, school and the wider community. - Ensuring that all pupils have access to the curriculum regardless of race, ability, religion or gender.
+- Being a sensitive, caring and happy school. - Providing a stimulating, safe and structured learning environment. - Encouraging every pupil to have a positive self-image and to respect others. - Equipping pupils with the skills, knowledge and understanding to stay safe and healthy and to achieve to the best of their ability. - Providing extra pastoral care where needed. - Encouraging positive attitudes to their learning and personal development. - Expecting high standards of behaviour and reconciliation. - Deal with situations quickly, whenever possible, to reduce disruption to learning - Fostering a positive partnership between home, school and the wider community. - Ensuring that all pupils have access to the curriculum regardless of race, ability, religion or gender.